zgr2575/SlowGuardian/README.md

 ## Multiprofile (Coming Soon)
 Trick your Chrome into thinking that you are on a different chrome profile, and it will sync with the newly connected home email address.

+# ZeroProxy V1
+Ever wanted a proxy, that after you luanch it became completely undetectable?
+Introducing ZeroProxy V1, this proxy only is luanchable in about:blank mode.
+It will close all processes related to logging the URL, and then connect back to the ZeroProxy Server and display one of the two provided web addresses.